 Get our free e-book to learn all about your senior care options.

 Long-term Care Quality

-Adding to its impressive category grades, we awarded this nursing home a grade of A for our inspections rating.
-Inspection scores account for several factors found on a facility's inspection report.
-One key criteria we look at is the number and severity of deficiencies.
-Facilities with higher grades in this area typically have few severe deficiencies.
+The next category we looked at was inspections, where this facility also received an A+ grade.
+This is simply as good as it gets in this critical category.
+We take several aspects of a facility's inspection report into consideration in determining our inspection scores.
+One critical factor is deficiencies.
+It should be noted that the severity of these deficiencies is usually more important than the number of deficiencies, as some are relatively insignificant.
 This place was hit with 6 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be major deficiencies.
 This means that the government inspectors did not deem any of the deficiencies to cause an immediate risk to resident health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Coon Memorial Home?

 In addition, this facility also received favorable nursing grades this year.
 In fact, we awarded them one of our better scores in that area, with a grade of B+.
 In determining our nursing grades, we weigh both the number of hours nurses spend with residents and the levels of licensure of those nurses.
 This nursing home provides 0.4 hours of nursing care per resident per day.
 Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can often be prevented by offering better nursing care, such as by having a policy of turning a patient even once per day.

 Short-term Care Quality